|Qibla directions on a qibla compass.|

-Although Judaism doesn't have a compass to show Jews what direction to face during prayers, the fact that Jews all over the world pray towards the Temple Mount is an evidence that Judaism is a direction and the Temple Mount is the qibla of the Jews.
+Although Judaism doesn't have a compass to show Jews what direction to face during prayers, the fact that Jews all over the world pray toward the Temple Mount is an evidence that Judaism is a direction and the Temple Mount is the qibla of the Jews.

 Every religion is a compass - the centre of the compass is the source, origin or founder of the religion.
 This means that Islam is a compass, and every Mosque on earth is a direction on the compass.
 In other words, the Grand Mosque in Mecca is a compass representing Islam and other Mosque in other parts of the world are the different directions of the Great Mosque of Mecca.

 The Kaaba is the center of the compass, which means that all Mosques in all parts of the world are different directions united at the center of a compass.
 The qibla in every Mosque is a direction facing the Kaaba (the centre of the compass), such that Muslims all over the world pray in a circle round the Kaaba whenever they pray in their respective Mosques.

 Note that though the Great Mosque of Mecca is a compass, Islam is just a direction of the ultimate compass.

-Through the knowledge of the compass in Islam we know that Christianity is a direction (aqibla) and every in every Church is a direction on the Christian compass.
+Through the knowledge of the compass in Islam we know that Christianity is a direction (a qibla) and every Church is a direction on the Christian compass.
 Whenever Christians pray or worship facing the direction of the altar of a Church, they pray or worship facing a qibla.